Bake Play Smile

 A piece of crumble slice with a date filling.

-Delicious date squares made with a crunchy crumble topping and a smooth, sweet date filling.
+Delicious date crumble squares made with a crunchy crumble topping and a smooth, sweet date filling.
 An old fashioned favourite.

 Print Pin Rate